-Personal, Social, Health Education Intent
+Personal, Social, Health Education Intent and Progression

 Personal, social, health and economic education is an important and necessary part of all pupils’ education.
 At St John’s C of E, we deliver a broad and varied range of lessons that underpin the needs of the children with particular regard to the school’s local area.
 We have a strong focus on developing each child as a whole, delivering PSHE in a way that equips pupils with a sound understanding of risk and giving them the knowledge and skills to make safe and informed decisions.